Alejgl04/Alejgl04/README.md

 # Greetings! 👋 :computer: :tophat:

-As a *Systems Engineer* I'm passionate about layout and page design, also offering code solutions as needed.
+As a *Systems Engineer* I am passionate about layout, page design and web application, also offering code solutions as needed.
+Interested in developing front-end and back-end applications as well.
+Able to handle multiple tasks in a fast paced environment, problem-solver with strong work ethic and committed to the success of the organization.
-I am interested in developing front-end web applications as well as back-end, I am constantly learning to improve my web development skills and be at the forefront of the technologies that are currently trending.
-I enjoy developing IT projects for small, medium and big companies using *HTML, CSS, JavaScript, PHP, Angular, Node JS, GitHub and Markdown* among other technologies

 <br>